project-chip/connectedhomeip/src/app/clusters/mode-base-server/README.md

 To use a ModeBase derived cluster, you need to

--   Create a class that inherits the `ModeBase::Instance` class.
+-   Create a class that inherits the `ModeBase::Delegate` class.
 For simple examples that store all their data in memory, look at the `<alias name>-mode.*` files in the `src` and `include` directories in `examples/all-clusters-app/all-clusters-common`.
--   For this class implement the `NumberOfModes`, `GetModeLabelByIndex`, `GetModeValueByIndex` `GetModeTagsByIndex` and `HandleChangeToMode` methods.
+-   For this class implement the `GetModeLabelByIndex`, `GetModeValueByIndex`, `GetModeTagsByIndex` and `HandleChangeToMode` methods.
     Look at the documentation in `mode-base-server.h` for more information about these methods.
 Cluster-specific enums can be accessed from the cluster namespace.
 -   Optionally implement the `Init` function.
 -   In your translation unit, instantiate your `ModeBase::Instance` inherited class.
 See the constructor documentation in `mode-base-server.h`.
--   Call the `.Init()` function of your instance.
+-   Call the `.Init()` function of your instance after the root `Server::Init()`.
+-   Alternatively, the last two steps can be done in the `emberAf<ClusterName>ClusterInitCallback` function.

 **Note** Zap accessor functions for these clusters will not return correct values.
 Use the instance's `Update...` and `Get...` functions to access the